JeyRunner/malin-lang/README.md

 # Malin Language
 This is a compiler for the experimental `malin` programming language.
+For ideas or reporting problems please open an [issue on gitlab](https://gitlab.com/JeyRunner/malin-lang/-/issues).

 ### The Language
 Malin is inspired by c++ and rust and compiles to bytecode via llvm.